ncihtan/nf-vectra-to-htan/README.md

 # nf-vectra-to-htan

-A NextFlow workflow to prepare Vectra mIF qptiff files for the HTAN DCC.

-This workflow takes qptiff files from Vectra miF images and outputs OME-TIFF images suitable for submission to the HTAN DCC with the Imaging Level 2 template.
+This workflow takes `qptiff` files from Vectra miF images and outputs OME-TIFF images suitable for submission to the HTAN DCC with the Imaging Level 2 template.

 It performs the following steps